Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 #####
 * `blackouts` - a `list` defining the frames at which the lights are on or off during an episode.
 If omitted, lights remain on for the entire episode.
 For more information on blackouts, [see here](#blackouts).

-**N. B:** These parameters are optional (except `timeLimit` and `passMark` ) and can be omitted from the configuration file.
+**N. B:** The above parameters are optional (except `timeLimit` and `passMark` where if not specified, the arena will go on forever, with the agent's health and time will be frozen) and can be omitted from the configuration file.
 If omitted, default values are used, detailed in the [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide.

 ## The Agent